 “Real search is about providing valuable information when it’s really needed to those who are actually looking for it,” said author David Amerland in Google Semantic Search: Search Engine Optimization (Seo) Techniques That Get Your Company More Traffic, Increase Brand Impact, and Amplify Your Online Presence.

-Vertical search engines such as Hakia, Lexxe, and VSW were at the forefront of semantic technology long before Bing, Facebook, and Google.
+Vertical search engines such as Hakia, Lexxe, and NTENT were at the forefront of semantic technology long before Bing, Facebook, and Google.
 These engine providers built their business around that potential and are using it to create new distribution and business models to deliver options for content makers well beyond keyword search and SEO.

 Advertisers will reap huge benefits from semantic search because it increases the relevance of all forms of advertising.
 Sniper-like semantic ad targeting ensures precise placement and lowers the risk of ads being placed alongside undesirable content.